poboisvert/AirflowETL/README.md

 ## Project Overview

-This project is an ETL using Spotipy and general a weekly email of all the songs played and web scraper additionnal information for each artist listenned.
+This project is an ETL using Spotipy and generate a weekly email of all the songs played and web scraper additionnal information for each artist listenned.

-This program uses Spotipy, Regex, Apache Airflow and AWS Redshift.
+This program uses: Spotipy, Regex, Apache Airflow and AWS Redshift.

-After the extraction, (1)a web scraper get additionnal information (e.g. birthday of the artist) (2) and transform the data using python to clean it up, create unique identifiers, and load it into a Redshift database.
+After the extraction, (1) a web scraper get additionnal information (e.g. birthday of the artist) (2) and transform the data using python to clean it up, create unique identifiers, and load it into an AWS Redshift database.

 The loading step uses (1) SQL to query the data (2) and python to automate a weekly email that gets sent to my email giving a summary of my Spotify listening for that week.